Pound (mass): In Britain

 A number of different definitions of the pound have historically been used in Britain.
-Among these were the avoirdupois pound and the obsolete Tower, merchant's and London pounds.
-Troy pounds and ounces remain in use only for the weight of certain precious metals, especially in the trade; these are normally quoted just in ounces (e.g. "500 ounces") and, when the type of ounce is not explicitly stated, the troy system is assumed.
+Among these are the avoirdupois pound, which is the common pound used for weights, and the obsolete tower, merchants' and London pounds.
+The troy pound and ounce remain in use only for the weight of precious metals, especially in their trade.
+The weights of traded precious metals, such as gold and silver, are normally quoted just in ounces (e.g. "500 ounces") and, when the type of ounce is not explicitly stated, the troy system is assumed.

-Historically, the pound sterling was a Tower pound of silver.
-In 1528, the standard was changed to the Troy pound.
+The pound sterling money system, which was introduced during the reign of King Offa of Mercia (757–96), was based originally on a Saxon pound of silver.
+After the Norman conquest the Saxon pound was known as the tower pound or moneyer's pound.
+In 1528, during the reign of Henry VIII, the coinage standard was changed by parliament from the tower pound to the troy pound.

 Avoirdupois pound

 The avoirdupois pound, also known as the wool pound, first came into general use c.
 1300.
-It was initially equal to 6992 troy grains.
+It was initially equal to 6,992 troy grains.
 The pound avoirdupois was divided into 16 ounces.
-During the reign of Queen Elizabeth, the avoirdupois pound was redefined as 7,000 troy grains.
+During the reign of Queen Elizabeth I, the avoirdupois pound was redefined as 7,000 troy grains.
 Since then, the grain has often been an integral part of the avoirdupois system.
 By 1758, two Elizabethan Exchequer standard weights for the avoirdupois pound existed, and when measured in troy grains they were found to be of 7,002 grains and 6,999 grains.